What’s the Difference Between Filtered and Unfiltered Apple Cider Vinegar?

 Culinarily speaking, the vinegars are interchangeable — they both have an acedic acid level of 5 percent and a mild sweetness from the apple juice.
 Often, but not always, the unfiltered version is organic.
 So if you are interested in less processed, raw, or organic ingredients, or if you want to use ACV to kickstart your own homemade vinegars, then go for the unfiltered kind.
 I personally find it a touch more apple-y in flavor than the more refined, filtered version — but perhaps that’s just me.

 While the differences between the two vinegars is simple and straightforward, the feelings around apple cider vinegar’s health claims are much more controversial.
 Many people believe drinking small amounts of unfiltered ACV will lower cholesterol, regulate blood sugars, and prevent heartburn and acid reflux, among other things.
 And many people think this is a bunch of hooey.
-(You only have to visit this post from a year ago on ACV and browse through the comments to get a sense of just how controversial these claims are.)
 Studies have been conducted and it seems like the truth is somewhere in the middle.